-NUR 630: AGACNP Acute Care Preceptorship
+NUR 630: AGACNP Acute Care Preceptorship NUR 633: Leadership Practicum

-This course is developed as an acute care or critical care preceptorship, and it is designed to provideclinical experience, application and integration of the roles of the acute care nurse practitioner in an acute care specialty area.
+This course is developed as an acute care or critical care preceptorship, and it is designed to provide clinical experience, application and integration of the roles of the acute care nurse practitioner in an acute care specialty area.
 The clinical setting will be utilized for application, synthesis, and evaluation of nursing theory, pathophysiologic and psychosocial concepts.
-The students practice in a clinical setting for a total of 125 hours and will focus on providing management of the complex acutely ill adultgerontology patient.
-Clinical conferences will be held bi-weekly and will focus on pathophysiology, diagnosis, and therapeutic management related to episodic/chronic problems inacute/critical care in the adult population.
+The students practice in a clinical setting for a total of 125 hours and will focus on providing management of the complex acutely ill adult gerontology patient.
+Clinical conferences will be held bi-weekly and will focus on pathophysiology, diagnosis, and therapeutic management related to episodic/chronic problems in acute/critical care in the adult population.
 The clinical sites can include surgical intensive care, medical intensive care, cardiac surgery intensive care, hospitalist medicine, and any other areas as approved by the acute care faculty program director.
-This preceptorship is a mastery of the foundational content for advanced practice management ofadults with acute health problems.
+This preceptorship is a mastery of the foundational content for advanced practice management of adults with acute health problems.
 Supervised clinical experiences include an emphasis on decision-making and implementation of evidence-based practice, which integrates advanced critical thinking skills and management of the acutely ill adult patient.
-Prerequisite: NUR 550/550L and NUR 551/551L.
-(GR)
+Prerequisite:NUR 550/550L and NUR 551/551L.
+Co-requisite: NUR 630L (GR)

-NUR 630L: AGACNP Acute Care
+NUR 630L: AGACNP Acute Care Preceptorship Lab

 Adult-Gerontology Acute Care Nurse Practitioner Acute Care Preceptorship (125) hours (settings may include intensive/critical care, hospitalist, step down or other as approved by course faculty) 2 credit hours This course is developed as an acute care or critical care preceptorship, and it is designed to provide clinical experience, application and integration of the roles of the acute care nurse practitioner in an acute care specialty area.
 The clinical setting will be utilized for application, synthesis, and evaluation of nursing theory, pathophysiologic and psychosocial concepts.
-The students practice in a clinical setting for a total of 125 hours and will focus on providing management of the complex acutely ill adultgerontology patient.
+The students practice in a clinical setting for a total of 125 hours and will focus on providing management of the complex acutely ill adult- gerontology patient.
 Clinical conferences will be held bi-weekly and will focus on pathophysiology, diagnosis, and therapeutic management related to episodic/chronic problems in acute/critical care in the adult population.
 The clinical sites can include surgical intensive care, medical intensive care, cardiac surgery intensive care, hospitalist medicine, and any other areas as approved by the acute care faculty program director.
 This preceptorship is a mastery of the foundational content for advanced practice management of adults with acute health problems.
-Supervised clinical experiences include an emphasis on decisionmaking and implementation of evidence-based practice, which integrates advanced critical thinking skills and management of the acutely ill adult patient.
-(GR)
+Supervised clinical experiences include an emphasis on decision-making and implementation of evidence-based practice, which integrates advanced critical thinking skills and management of the acutely ill adult patient.
+Prereqisites: NUR-550/NUR-550L, NUR-551/NUR-551L.
+Co-requisite: NUR 630 (GR)